jmid/mutaml/README.md

 -------------

 How you can use `mutaml` depends on your project's build setup.
-Preferably it should support an explicit two-staged build process.
-For now it has only been tested it with `dune`:
+For now it has only been tested it with `dune`, but it should work with other build systems which support an explicit two-staged build process.

 ### Using Mutaml with `dune`